-$$N{op} = 2$$ (6) where N{op} = number of phases
+$$N{op} = number of phases$$ (6)

-Regarding the discovery time, this is needed after each specified time (T) and approximately equals the latency of the one phase from Equation 2, plus the Highest level 1 controller latency when sending/receiving DHP2 messages, plus the maximum latency of the centralized Links, which connect level 1 to level 2 controllers (there and back), plus the latency of the centralize controller (Lcc), as in Equation 7.
+Regarding the discovery time, this is needed after each specified time (T) and approximately equals the latency of one phase from Equation 2, plus the highest level 1 controller latency when sending/receiving DHP2 messages.
+This is in addition to the maximum latency of the centralized links, which connect level 1 to level 2 controllers (there and back), plus the latency of the centralized controller (L{cc}), as provided in Equation 7.